Sleep under Africa's darkest skies. Wake up to the sounds of the bush. Set your own pace across Namibia's vast, unspoiled landscapes.

 The right vehicle makes or breaks a camping trip.
 Here is how the main options compare for Namibian conditions.

-Dual battery system (keeps your fridge running without draining the starter battery), long-range fuel capacity (stations can be 200–300 km apart on remote routes), Toyota reliability (parts available throughout Namibia), and the specific recovery equipment included.
-On goArid, all of this is visible for every vehicle — compare before you book.
+A dual-battery system, long-range fuel (stations can be 200–300 km apart), Toyota reliability with parts available nationwide, and the recovery gear included.
+On goArid all of this is visible for every vehicle — compare before you book.